synsense/sinabs/docs/source/dynapcnn_compatible_model.md

 `dynapcnndevkit:0` refers to the `first` `Dynapcnn DevKit` accessible.
 If there are multiple devices of the same kind connected to the PC, then they are referred by higher incremental indices.

-To see all the supported devices, please have a look at the `sinabs.dynapcnn.backend.io.device_types`
+To see all the recognized devices, please have a look at the `sinabs.dynapcnn.backend.io.device_types`

 ```python
 from sinabs.backend.dynapcnn import io
 print(io.device_types)
 ```

-At the time of writing this documentation, the list of all devices supported by `samna`.
+At the time of writing this documentation, the list of all devices recognized by `samna`.

 > Not all of these are supported by this plugin and not all of these are compatible with DYNAP-CNN